b-lukaszuk/BS_wJ_eng/contents/bat_and_ball.md

 So it turns out that, counter-intuitively, the ball costs \$0.05 or 5 cents.

 That's all very interesting, but what any of this got to do with Julia?
-Well, we can solve this and more complicated equations with it.
+Well, just that we can solve this and more complicated equations with our favorite programming language.
 For that purpose we will use matrices and their multiplications as explained in [this](https://www.youtube.com/watch?v=AUqeb9Z3y3k) Khan Academy's video.

 ```jl